 I’ve had my own mindfulness practice for many years (a pre-requisite for teaching mindfulness to others) and have studied Mindfulness-Based Approaches at Bangor University’s School of Psychology.
 In 2015 I became a certified .b teacher, teaching mindfulness to young people (11 – 18 years).

-For more information about mindfulness contact Sue here.
+For more information about mental resilience training, contact Sue here.